cap-js/docs/java/change-tracking.md

 ### Displaying Changes in the UI

+The changes of the entity are exposed as an association `changes` that you can use to display the change log in the UI.
+By default, the entity `Changes` will also be auto exposed, but it will not be writable via OData requests.

 If you want to display the change log together with the overview of your entity, you need to add the facet to the object page that will display the changes: